jer033/immersion/README.md

 - INSTRUCTION (10AM): Add a log-in and log-out page to the website
 - 10AM to 2PM: Worked on registration process and login system (JS, MySQL)
 - 2PM to 4PM: Worked on a save high score system for the game and added password retyping
-- 4PM to 5PM: Created a database for the second form (MySQL) and updated mobile users UI
+- 4PM to 5PM: Created a database for the second form (MySQL), updated mobile users UI, and created a game leaderboard

+Day 5: